picoruby/prk_firmware-wiki/VIA-and-Remap.md

 Don't forget writing `require "via"` at the top of the script.
 It loads the VIA module that makes `VIA.new` available.

-### via-conf.txt
+### prk-conf.txt

-You need to prepare `via-conf.txt` so that Remap can recognize a specific keyboard.
+You need to prepare `prk-conf.txt` so that Remap can recognize a specific keyboard.

 The format of the content is `[Vendor ID]:[Product ID]:[PRODUCT]`.